 A tender moist crumb with a touch of chocolate, Vegan Pumpkin Cake with Chocolate Maple Drizzle is a crowd pleaser!
 Brown sugar, applesauce, coconut oil and pumpkin combine for a super moist vegan bundt cake while a touch of chocolate, cinnamon and buttery pecans offers interest and a bit of crunch.
 The chocolate maple drizzle is, well, icing on the cake!

-Luckily, I was ready with this vegan bundt cake.
+Luckily, I was ready for it with this vegan bundt cake.
 I’ve made this cake several times, after making it for the first time last year.
 I’ve a thick spiral notebook full of recipes I’ve made, tested, remade and marked as ready, like this one.
 But there are plenty too that are just okay… still in the works.
 Not quite ready.

 When I tell people my secret ingredients in vegan baking, many are curious how it can be done and sometimes think I’ve used some strange, inaccessible ingredients.
 Then they taste the recipe with a skeptical eye, only for me to spy them reaching for another piece of… whatever.